 The purpose of this kind of eating is not to fuel our body or keep us healthy, but to make us feel better.
-I’m not convinced this is always a bad thing, but it can be a problem when it becomes the primary way we deal with these emotions.
-As I’m sure many readers know, this is not an effective way to deal with problems or emotions, and can often result in making us feel guilt or shame afterwards, not to mention gaining weight which is no fun either.
+This can be a problem, particularly if it becomes the primary way we deal with these emotions.
+This is not an effective way to deal with problems or emotions, and can often result in making us feel guilt or shame afterwards, not to mention gaining weight which is no fun either.

 How can you tell if you are just occasionally eating when you are bored, or to celebrate, or if you are an emotional eater?
 If you eat more when you are feeling stressed, if you find yourself eating when you are already full or not hungry, if you feel like food is your friend, or if you reward yourself with food regularly, these may be warning signs that you are eating for unhealthy reasons.